Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 I want this project to be where people can add maps that they have, so everyone can have access to them.
 So if you have any maps please share.
 I will have a video down below on how to add files to this project:

+# Rules and how to play Murder Mystery.

+How to play Minecraft Murder Mystery:

+Each player goes through the Randomiser & gets a book.They must not read their book to anyone!
+If you're Innocent you must find & kill the murderer!
+But if you're the murderer, you must stealthily kill the other players to win!
+Don't trust ANYONE!
+They might be the murderer!
+If your play Murder Mystery 2, the same rules and way how to applies, but now if you get the Murderer book.
+You pass to someone else to be your partner.

+Rules:

+1. Gamertags and
+death-messages
+are off

+2. You don't
+talk if you've
+been killed by
+the murderer!

+3. If thea
+murderer dies,
+they MUST say
+so

+4. Everyone must
+be able to
+communicate to
+each other

+# Roles

-There is a total of roles.
+There is a total of 18 roles.
 Here is the description for each one:

 ## Innocent: